ronin-rb/ronin-rb.github.io/blog/_posts/2023-01-31-new-website-and-logo.md

 We also have plans for adding a [dark-mode][dark-mode-issue] which we could use help with.

+## Special Thanks

+A special thank you to everyone who provided feedback on the new website and logo.

 [logo]: /images/logo.svg
 [source]: https://github.com/ronin-rb/ronin-rb.github.io
 [issues]: https://github.com/ronin-rb/ronin-rb.github.io/issues